Apply NOW! Application deadline 1 March 2022. Find admission requirements HERE.

 Animation is a thriving medium and developing at a greater pace than ever before.
 It has become part of mass culture, as well as one of its principal forms.
-Animation can be seen in digital screen graphics, computer games, music videos, films, etc. The basis for any film – including animated film – is the story.
-The greatest problem in the film world is the lack of good stories.
-In most of the world’s animation schools, students are not taught the art of good story writing.
-This is something that sets our programme apart.
-We place an emphasis on the story and teach Professor Pärn’s unique methodology for creating film scripts.
+Animation can be seen in digital screen graphics, computer games, music videos, films, etc.

 Upon completion of the MA in Animation programme, students have acquired in-depth theoretical and practical animation skills.
 The students can specialise in specific animation techniques and create individual projects in the appropriate technique.
 After graduation, the students are qualified to realise themselves as animated film creators, professionals in creative industries or teachers in their field.
 Students who have completed the Master's programme are also qualified to continue their studies and pursue a doctoral degree.

 Student films have won over 50 awards in international festivals.
-Former students of our MA programme include the internationally recognised filmmakers Kristjan Holm, Martinus Daane Klemet, Anu Laura Tuttelberg (Estonia), Edmunds Jansons, Zane Oborenko (Latvia), Michael Frey (Swizerland), Lucija Mrzljak (Croatia), Teemu Hotti and Heta Jäälinoja (Finland).
+Former students of our MA programme include the internationally recognised filmmakers Kristjan Holm, Martinus Daane Klemet, Anu Laura Tuttelberg (Estonia), Edmunds Jansons, Zane Oborenko (Latvia), Michael Frey (Switzerland), Lucija Mrzljak (Croatia), Teemu Hotti and Heta Jäälinoja (Finland).
 The Animation department is the perfect melting pot for students from different countries.
 Our current students are from 15 countries.